 TODAY IN HISTORY - September 5

 Listed below are key events in music, history, and pop culture that took place on this day between 1950-1980 when oldies music ruled the airwaves.

-|1964||"Love Me Do" by the Beatles reaches #1 on the Billboard Hot 100.|
+|1964||"The House Of The Rising Sun" by the Animals reaches #1 on the Billboard Hot 100.|